chinjieh/mugenplcfg/README.txt

 == [ Running the Tool ] ==

-After installation, ConfigTool can be run via the command:
+After installation, mugenplcfg can be run via the command:

-	$ sudo python mugenplcfg/configtool.py
+	$ sudo python mugenplcfg/mugenplcfg.py

-Root user permissions are necessary to allow ConfigTool to examine system data.
+Root user permissions are necessary to allow mugenplcfg to examine system data.

 == [ Optional Arguments ] ==

 -u / --update			Update files used by the tool
 -f / --force			Attempt to generate the output file despite errors -g SCHEMA /--gen SCHEMA		Generates a .py binding file from a .xsd schema file